On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Slope sequences of quasi-polarized -modules

-Note that the construction in Lemma~\ref{71} works for any finite-dimensional simple $\Qp$-algebra $\bfB$ with involution.
+Note that the construction in Lemma~\ref{71} works for any finite-dimensional simple $\Qp$-algebra $\bfB'$ with involution, not just for the quaternion algebra treated in this paper.
 This method of construction appears quite often in dealing with symmetric slope sequences with two slopes and we call this {\it the double construction}.

 For the supersingular case, we have the following result.

 \begin{thm} For any positive integer $m$, there exists a superspecial separably quasi-polarized \dieu $\calO_\bfB$-module $M$ of rank $4dm$ that satisfies the determinant condition (K). \end{thm}